Even if someone believes that voting is Haram, isn’t it permissible due to necessity? Because you are doing it to save your Deen.

 Indeed, that which is forbidden for you (includes) carrion, blood, the flesh of swine and that which is slaughtered (in the name of) other than Allah.
 But whoever is compelled, not out of desire or excess, then there is no sin upon him.
 Indeed Allah is All-Forgiving, Most-Merciful.
 (Surah al-Baqarah, 173).

 We have the example of Prophet Yusuf (peace be upon him), who clearly did engage.
-Also, al-Najashi not only engaged but he was the head of a non-Islamic political system.
+Also, al-Najashi not only engaged in, but he was the head of, a non-Islamic political system.
 Our blessed Prophet Muhammad ﷺ engaged with the crude tribal political system in Makkah.
 Of course, the politics at the time was tribal politics and not the same as many of the systems prevalent in the world today.
 Nevertheless, we can still find similarities.

-Despite the above, for the purposes of this answer I will accept the premise that voting is prohibited in itself.
-In that case, will voting be permitted due to necessity?
 The verse above permits the consumption of Haram meat to preserve life.
 So could it be argued that voting should be permitted to preserve religious practice.
-Since the preservation of the religion is superior to the preservation of life.
+This is because the preservation of the religion is superior to the preservation of life.

 Genuine necessity permits the prohibited